 How do you teach a team to finish games?
-Chris Petersen and Co. are searching for the answer.
+Chris Petersen and Co. are searching for the answer

 In the last two losses specifically, UW was outscored by a combined total of 41-10 to finish the game.

-“You know, I always say this: I know every team on the schedule can beat us,” Petersen said on Saturday.
+“You know, I always say this: I know every team on the schedule can beat us,” Petersen said.
 “I believe that every year.
 And I also think we can beat every team on our schedule.
 So it’s just a matter of how we develop and how we progress and health and all those type of things.”

 There’s something to that, but let’s get more specific: right now, at least, the first-half Huskies can beat every team on their schedule, and the second-half Huskies can lose to every team on their schedule.